Tensor-Based Synchronization and the Low-Rankness of the Block Trifocal Tensor: Numerical experiments

 \textbf{Additional remark:} Trifocal tensors can be estimated from line correspondences or a mix of point and line correspondences, while fundamental matrices are estimated from only point correspondences.
-There are many situations where accurate point correspondences are in short supply but there is a plethora of clear and distinct lines.
+There are many situations where accurate point correspondences are in short supply but there is a plethora of clear and distinct lines. { For example, see datasets in a recent SfM method using lines \cite{liu20233d}}.
 We demonstrate the potential of our method to be adapted to process datasets with only lines or very few points.
 Due to the limited availability of well annotated line datasets, we provide a small synthetic experiment that simulates a case where only lines correspondences are present.
 We first generate 20 random camera matrices, then we generate 25 lines that are projected on and shared across all images.
-We add about 0.02 percent of noise in terms of the relative Frobenius norms between the line equation parameters and the noise.
+We add about 0.02 percent of noise in terms of the relative { frobenius} norms between the line equation parameters and the noise.
 We estimate the trifocal tensor of three different views from line correspondences linearly.
 One remark is that our synchronization method works well only when the signs of the initial unknown scales are mostly uniform.
-We manually use ground truth trifocal tensors to correct the sign of the scale.
+We manually use ground truth trifocal tensors to correct the sign of the scale. { This has not been an issue in the previous experiments due to bundle adjustment for EPFL and the overall good estimations in Photo Tourism}.
 In practice, the sign of the scale on a trifocal tensor can be corrected via triangulation of points or reconstruction of lines, and correcting the sign using the depths of the reconstructed points or intersecting line segments.
 We synchronize the trifocal tensors with Algorithm \ref{alg:sync} and were able to achieve a mean rotation error of 0.61 degrees, median rotation error of 0.49 degrees, mean location error of 0.76, and median location error of 0.74.